apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/tools.md

 - `--pin <device-pin>` specifies the PIN of the BlackBerry device, which identifies that device as a valid host for the debug token.
-This argument is required only if you are creating a debug token.
+This argument is required only when creating a debug token.

 ### Remove a target